ddan9/jethub-wifi-ap/README.md

 - Target OS: Armbian (but I think it will work on Ubuntu too)
 - Target Device: JetHub H1, Fn-Link 6222B-SRC (RTL8822CS), meson64 (aarch64, ARM64)

+**However**, the device manufacturer reports that performance and stability in this mode are not guaranteed

 Please check all these scripts before use them, change credentials (if you want of course)

 After executing this main script it should be able to use secondary scripts: **jethub-start-ap.sh** and **jethub-stop-ap.sh**